 - Keep it short — 5–8 questions maximum.
 Anything longer kills completion rates.

-- Record a welcome video or include a brief intro text explaining the process.
+- Record a welcome video or include a brief intro explaining the process.
 Candidates who understand the format perform better.

 - Give adequate prep time — at least 30 seconds per question before recording starts.